pshenprojects/TokenFarmContract/README.md

 Although the video tutorial was used as reference, no code was actually copied from their provided repositories.

 The brownie-config.yaml file is very barebones, as this work was only tested on a [Ganache](https://github.com/trufflesuite/ganache-ui) chain.
-Deploying on a more permanent basis, either to a test network or a more real blockchain with real money (or money-equivalent) involved, will require some additional code to handle and reference existing token and price feed contracts.
+Deploying to a blockchain that exists beyond your local machine, either to a test network such as [Kovan](https://kovan-testnet.github.io/website/) or [Rinkeby](https://www.rinkeby.io/), or a more real blockchain with real money (or money-equivalent) involved, will require some additional code to handle and reference existing token and price feed contracts.

 The front end website works with the [MetaMask](https://docs.metamask.io/guide/) browser extension, which is required to interact with it.